Anchorsify/Anchorsify.github.io/_pages/Abilities.md

 - Base Cost: 25

 #### -=[ Guard ]=-
 You ready yourself for an impending attack.
 Guard is an action declared similar to blocking.
-While Guarding, you have a +5 bonus to accuracy when parrying enemy attacks (including with jutsu, such as Halting Blow and Crossroads of Heaven).
+While Guarding, you have a +5 bonus to accuracy when parrying enemy attacks (including with jutsu, such as Halting Blow).
 Your Parry action itself becomes a Speed 0 Interrupt.

 You may simultaneously declare any two of: Block, Guard, Total Defense, Defensive Formation, and similar actions not listed in this chapter (such as the Uchiha's Observe).